 Our commitment to guest and team member safety is our top priority.
-Knowing that operating during a pandemic is a very fluid situation, we did our due diligence in planning for a safe winter season ahead with the understanding that we all need to be flexible.
-With 415 skiable acres and large base areas, we feel confident that we can spread out and welcome all that choose to come play outside with us!
+Knowing that operating during a pandemic is a very fluid situation, we are doing our due diligence in operational planning with the understanding that we all need to be flexible.
+With 415 skiable acres, endless trail systems, and large base areas, we feel confident that we can spread out and welcome all that choose to come play outside with us!
 We continue to work each day towards iniatives and protocols to provide you with the safest possible vacation and recreational experiences.

 Do Your Part

 Face coverings are required at all times in the base area, lift lines, on chairlifts, and indoors, except when seated at a table in a restaurant.
 Winter neck gators are acceptable with two layers of materials, or folded over to make two layers, and cover both mouth and nose.
 We suggest keeping an extra face mask in a pocket.
 Employees are required to wear face coverings at all times.